Sergey842248/Plasma-Cursor-Modern-Dark/README.md

 1. Download the zip file from the releases section
 2. Navigate to ```bash
 home/[Your Username]/.icons``` (if the path doesn't exist, create it)
-4. Paste/Extract the folder from the downloaded zip file.
+4. Paste/Extract the folder from the downloaded zip file into this path.

 ### Based on:
 - https://github.com/ful1e5/Bibata_Cursor